imchell/cluster.ai/README.md

 # cluster.ai

-_cluster.ai_ is an out-of-the-box machine learning app for solving simple machine learning problems.
+_cluster.ai_ is an out-of-the-box machine learning app for solving simple machine learning tasks.

 ## How to use